physycom/multi_json_map/README.md

 HTML  = trips.html
 TITLE = MultiTrip
 ```
-*TAG* fields are optional whereas the others fields are mandatory.
+*TAG* fields are optional whereas the other fields are mandatory.